Introductory HiC Course

 Estimating Input

-Estimating input amount ** Note: for a demonstration of steps 5-11 including Qubit quantification, see the Challenging Samples module!
+Estimating input amount - Estimating input for krill and herring samples, and how low input and standard input approaches differ.
+Runtime: 9 minutes. ** Note: for a demonstration of steps 5-11 including Qubit quantification, see the Challenging Samples module!

 HiC Reactions